List of scams: Pigeon drop

 The pigeon drop (also called the Jamaican Switch), which is depicted early in the film The Sting, involves the mark or pigeon assisting an elderly, weak or infirm stranger to keep a large sum of money safe for him.
 In the process, the stranger (actually a confidence trickster) puts his money with the mark's money in an envelope or briefcase, with which the mark is then to be entrusted.
 The container is first switched for an identical one which contains no money, and a situation is engineered giving the mark the opportunity to escape, with the money, from a perceived threat (e.g., local police or rowdies).
 If the mark does so, he is fleeing from his own money, which the con artist will have kept or handed off to an accomplice.

+Pizza delivery scam

+The pizza delivery scam firstly involves the scammer, who pretends to be a person who ordered the pizza.
+This scammer will then claim they are unable to pay for the pizza and will ask a stranger for help.
+The scammer will say that the delivery driver does not accept cash and only accepts cards.
+When the victim offers to pay, their card is skimmed and the PIN is captured.
+This scam is known to happen in the Greater Toronto Area.

 Predatory journals

 A number of predatory journals target academics to solicit manuscripts for publication.
 The journals charge high publication fees but do not perform the functions of legitimate academic journals—editorial oversight and peer review—they simply publish the work for cash.
 In this case, the mark's need for publications is the incentive for them to pay the fees.
 In some cases, predatory journals will use fictional editorial boards or use respected academics' names without permission to lend a veneer of credibility to the journal.
-A curated database of predatory journals can be found at "Scholarly Open Access".